-Traditionally, ragout is a sauce made with meat and served over pasta, otherwise known as Bolognese.
+Traditionally, ragout is a sauce made with meat and served over pasta, otherwise known as bolognese.
 Ok, here comes my rebellious moment ...
 I'm NOT going to add meat to my ragu sauce!
 This is between you and me; I do not want the Sociedad de l'Accademia Italiana della Cucina to hear about this.
 There's no telling what they might do!
+Try this fantastic lentil ragout!

 Lentil Ragout With Mushrooms [Vegan]